bioinfologics/w2rap/README.md

 <img src="images/lmp_vs_pe-main.mx.spectra-cn.png"  width="450" height="400">

-Again, there is no content from the reads missing in the assembly and no duplication of content, but there are a few erroneos kmers present.
+Again, there is no content from the reads missing in the assembly and no duplication of content, but there are a few erroneous kmers present.

 c) Run QUAST and align sequences to BUSCOs.